undpaul/shellwrapper/README.md

 This script is a wrapper to run several shell scripts located in a folder.

 See example.sh for an example how to call.
+A full usage example is available in https://github.com/undpaul/update_sh.

 Features
 --------